jmwfr/BOVoyages/README.md

 ## Getting Started

+### Introduction

+This project has been made during our fullstack developper training. it is not a finished product but just a demonstration for educationnal purpose only.

 ### Prerequisites

 This project is based on Symfony and has external dependencies and uses CDNs so you must be connected to internet in order to make it work.